• Home

 How much will it cost?

-Please call one of Meghan's clinic locations to inquire about specific fees.
-All fees are subject to HST.
+Please call one of Dr. MacKinnon's clinic location to inquire about specific fees.
 Any additional testing or prescriptions are not included in the fee.
 Any items offered in Meghan's dispensary are not required to be purchased from there and are available only for convenience and to provide products not available elsewhere.

 How is Naturopathic Medicine regulated?

 Naturopathic doctors are the only regulated health professional in Ontario that have extensive training in natural medicine as well as the ability to diagnose disease using conventional methods.
-Naturopathic doctors are regulated in Ontario by the Board of Directors of Drugless Therapy - Naturopathy (BDDT-N) who ensures that Naturopathic doctors follow the appropriate standards of practice.
-Naturopathic medicine is in the process of being included in the Regulated Health Professionals Act (RHPA).
-The RHPA regulates most other health care professionals in Ontario.
+Naturopathic doctors are regulated in Ontario by the College of Naturopaths Ontario (CONO) who ensures that Naturopathic doctors follow the appropriate standards of practice.

 What's the difference between a Naturopathic Doctor and other natural health professionals (holistic nutritionists, homeopaths, herbalists etc)?